How to Develop Key Risk Indicators (KRIs) to Fortify Your Business

 Internal Audit Responsibilities

-Internal audit will need to validate and provide assurances relating to the KRI process as well as build into the audit plan all the required inputs and record the final results.
-Internal audit will also need to identify, document, and report all exceptions or breaches to KRIs.
+Internal audit will need to validate and provide assurances relating to the KRI process as well as build into the audit plan all the required inputs and record audit results related to KRI audits.
+Internal audit must also identify, document, and report all exceptions or breaches to KRIs.
+Internal audit teams can play a major role in evaluating the suitability and relevance of KRIs, and it may be worthwhile for organizations to complete periodic KRI audits.

 What Are Examples of Key Risk Indicators?